Anonymous-GeeSolver/GeeSolver/README.md

 - **Overly Skewed Text** (making it difficult for captcha decoder)

-Since GeeSolver contains a sequence-based decoder, overly skewed text will affect performance, which is also proved in the *Microsoft* captchas of dataset A. However, the overly skew text is easily corrected by the preprocessing algorithm.
-Besides, solver can still achieve a high success rate with sufficient unlabeled samples.
+Since GeeSolver contains a sequence-based decoder, overly skewed text will affect performance, which is also proved in the *Microsoft* captchas of dataset A.

 <div align=center> <img src="https://github.com/Anonymous-GeeSolver/GeeSolver/blob/main/DefensePoints/skewed_captcha.jpg" width="950px"></div>

+GeeSolver only obtains an accuracy of 22.67% when using 1,000 unlabeled captcha samples.
+However, the overly skew text is easily corrected by the preprocessing algorithm.
+Besides, solver can still achieve a high success rate (74.76%) with sufficient unlabeled samples.

 - **Unpredictable Background**  (making it difficult for ViT encoder)